rlangoy/RCPico/MicroPython/WifiController/README.md

 ## Installation

-Install Micropython an copy allt the files to the device..
+Install Micropython and copy all the files from /MicroPython/WifiController to the device..

 ### Conneting to the car
 Scan the QRcode to connect to the car's wifi-network